amanganiello90/dotnet-simple-db-app/README.md

 ## News

-* [x] Create a docker compose with MySql in production (data iniialize fails for user permissions)
+* [x] Create a docker compose with MySql in production
 * [ ] Update demo gif

 ## Cli command